Emurasoft/emurasoft.github.io/en/dlg/properties/font/index.md

 Select the character set of the font you want to change from the list.

-## Show Fixed Pitch Fonts Only check box
+## Show Fixed Pitch Fonts Only checkbox

 Shows only fixed pitch fonts to choose.

-## Include Default Printer Fonts in Lists Below check box
+## Include Default Printer Fonts in Lists Below checkbox

 If your default printer provides fonts, you can include those fonts in the **Display Font** and **Print Font** lists to expand your font choices.

-## Use Display Font as Printer Font check box
+## Use Display Font as Printer Font checkbox

 Use the display font as printer font, so that the printer font is the same as the display font.